 Then just five words on one cue card.

-Second – the slightly more detailed version:
+Second – more detailed version:

 Write your keywords and any additional triggers needed on cue cards or a fresh sheet of paper.
-Your final step is to practice your talk aloud using only the cue cards as your aid.
+Your final step is to practise your talk aloud using only the cue cards as your aid.